freeCodeCamp/pantry-for-good/CONTRIBUTING.md

 ### Make Changes
 This bit is up to you!
 After you make changes be sure to fix any lint warnings or errors before submitting a pull request.

-### Squash Your Commits
-When you make a pull request, all of your changes need to be in one commit.

-If you have made more then one commit, then you will need to _squash_ your commits.

-To do this, see [Squashing Your Commits](http://forum.freecodecamp.com/t/how-to-squash-multiple-commits-into-one-with-git/13231).

 ### Creating a Pull Request